 Finding: Complies as Proposed.
-Upon receiving approval to communicate with the South End Neighborhood Association (SENA) via email, the applicant's consultant sent an email to SENA Chair Bill McConnel on March 15, 2017, describing the planned project.
-The SENA responded on April 6, 2017 indicating that the applicant would be included on the May 18, 2017 meeting agenda.
-The applicant's consultant attended the SENA meeting, presented the project, and answered questions from the neighbors in attendance.
-In order to show compliance with the applicable criteria, as required by 17.50.055.A.5, the required neighborhood meeting submittal items have been included in the application materials.
-This standard has been met.
+Upon receiving approval to communicate with the Hillendale/Tower Vista Neighborhood Associations via email, the Applicant's consultant sent an email to the Hillendale Chair Roy Harris on May 5, 2017, describing the planned project.
+Mr. Harris responded on May 8, 2017 indicating that the applicant would be included on the June 6, 2017 meeting agenda.
+The Applicant's consultant attended the Hillendale/Tower Vista neighborhood meeting, presented the project, and answered questions from the neighbors in attendance.

+To show compliance with the applicable criteria, as required by 17.50.055.A.5, the required neighborhood meeting submittal items have been included in the application materials.